-This Grant Deed of Conservation Easement (hereinafter referred to as "Easement" or "Conservation Easement") is executed by J. Winston Anderson and Elaine M. Anderson, husband and wife, whose address is 6237 S. Shore Road, Anacortes, Washington 98221 ("Grantor"), in favor of Skagit Land Trust, a Washington nonprofit corporation qualified to do business in Washington, having an address at P.O.
+This Grant Deed of Conservation Rasement (hereinafter referred to as "Easement" or "Conservation Easement") is executed by Elizabeth A. Mills and A.I.
+Kuntze II, wife and husband. whose address is 10645 Bayview Edison Rd., Mount Vernon, WA 98273 ("Grantor"), in favor of Skagit Land Trust, a Washington nonprofit corporation qualified to do business in Washington, having an address at P.O.
 Box 1017, Mount Vernon, Washington 98273 ("Grantee").